TheochemUI/eOn/docs/source/user_guide/quip.md

 ---
 myst:
   html_meta:
-    "description": "Guide on how to use QUIP (QUantum mechanics and Interatomic Potentials) with LAMMPS as a potential within EON."
+    "description": "Guide on how to use QUIP (QUantum mechanics and Interatomic Potentials) with LAMMPS as a potential within eOn."
-    "keywords": "EON QUIP, QUIP potential, LAMMPS, machine learning potential, GAP"
+    "keywords": "eOn QUIP, QUIP potential, LAMMPS, machine learning potential, GAP"
 ---

 # QUIP with LAMMPS